yogyogi/ASP.NET-Core-Unit-Testing-with-xUnit/README.md

 2. Create Web API
 3. Testing Web API with xUnit and Moq

+# Tutorial 4
+<a href="https://www.hosting.work/aspnet-core-xunit-ef-core-unit-testing/" target="_blank">How to tests Entity Framework Core Codes</a>

+## Contents
+1. Setup of the App and In-Memory database for Testing
+2. In Memory Database
+3. Database Context and Model class
+4. Creating a Simple CRUD Operations feature in ASP.NET Core
+5. Testing Controller with xUnit
+6. Seeding the Database
+7. Unit Tests for “Create” actions
+8. Unit Tests for “Read” action
+9. Unit Tests for “Update” action
+10. Unit Tests for “Delete” action

 Want to support me ?

 <a href="https://www.buymeacoffee.com/YogYogi" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" width="200"  style="height: 60px !important;width: 200px !important;" ></a>